Walter C. Williams: Biography

 Walter Charles Williams was born in New Orleans, Louisiana, on July 30, 1919.
 He received a Bachelor of Science degree in aeronautical engineering from Louisiana State University (LSU) in 1939, and worked for Glenn L. Martin Company in Baltimore, Maryland.
 He joined the National Advisory Committee for Aeronautics (NACA), in August 1940.
 During World War II he served as a project engineer on projects to improve the performance and handling of fighter aircraft such as the Republic P-47 Thunderbolt, North American P-51 Mustang and Grumman F6F Hellcat.

 In September 1946 Williams became the NACA project engineer on the Bell X-1, a rocket-propelled research aircraft.
 He assembled a team which moved from NACA's Langley Memorial Aeronautical Laboratory in Hampton, Virginia, to the Muroc Army Air Base in California's Mojave Desert.
 His detachment at Muroc became the Dryden Flight Research Center in 1976, and the Armstrong Flight Research Center in 2014.
 He was involved in the testing of the X-1, the aircraft in which United States Air Force (USAF) Captain Chuck Yeager carried out the first piloted supersonic flight at Muroc on October 14, 1947.
+His protégé, De E. Beeler, later became deputy and acting director of the center.

 Williams went on to direct test programs for the new generation of jet aircraft, including Douglas D-558-2 Skyrocket, the first aircraft to fly at twice the speed of sound; the Bell X-5, which pioneered the variable-sweep wing; the Convair XF-92, which pioneered the delta wing, and the Century Series of supersonic aircraft which were the fruits of his research in supersonic flight.
 In January 1958, he became chairman of the Flight Test Steering Committee for the hypersonic North American X-15.
 He was the author of many NASA technical papers, including "The Comparison of Flight Measurement of High-Speed Airplane Stability and Control Characteristics", which he presented in Brussels in August 1956, and "The X-15 Research Airplane Program", which was presented at the American Rocket Society Space Exploration Regional Meeting in San Diego, California, in 1958.